Explore UCD

 How will my Feedback be Delivered?

-Feedback will be provided through the VLE post assessment and through discussions during the project activities.
+Feedback will be provided through the VLE post-assessment and discussions during the project activities.

 "Data Structures and Algorithms in Java", Sixth edition, Michael T Goodrich (author), Roberto Tamassia (author), Michael H Goldwasser (author) - International Student Version